isc-projects/kea/doc/sphinx/kea-messages.rst

     obtaining IPv6 leases for DUID %1

 Logged at debug log level 50.
-A debug message issued when the server is attempting to obtain IPv6 leases from the memory file database for the DUID.
+This debug message is issued when the server is attempting to obtain IPv6 leases from the memory file database for the DUID.

 DHCPSRV_MEMFILE_GET_ADDR4